nikitavoloboev/data/productivity/flow/Rules.md

 - If the readme is long enough, add a table of contents
 - Don't add anything that is not needed and focus on the content
 - Add image or logo if possible to visually show the workflow / library in action
+- Make many experiments and share them (add the experiments to the bottom of the mindnode map so they are not seen instantly)

 ## Alfred
 - Name triggers with spaces between words (all lowercased)